ARE YOU RECEIVING JUNK FAXES ?

 The JFPA requires senders of fax advertisements to include to include information how to opt-out on the first page of the advertisement stating that the fax recipient is entitled to notify the fax sender to cease sending any unsolicited advertisements.
 47 C.F.R.
 Section 64.1200(a)(3)(iii) and (iv); Third Reconsideration Order, Para 24 (Apr.
 6, 2006).
 The fax sender must include this opt-out notice even if the recipient of the advertising fax is an existing customer of the sender.
 TCPA Order (Anda), Para 5 (May 2, 2012).

 At least two federal district courts have ruled that recipients of faxes which omit the opt-out notice do not have a private right of action (the right to sue for damages) under the TCPA.
 Holmes v.
 Back Doctors, Ltd., 695 F.Supp.2d 843, 852 (S.D.
 Ill 2010) (dicta); Pasco v.
 Williams, (M.D.
 Fla.
 Case No. 6:10-cv-357-Orl-31KRS) (Presnell, J).
-Luckily, most “reputable” companies include the opt out notice so fax machine users do not have to do extensive research to make an opt-out request.
+Luckily, many (if not most) “reputable” companies include the opt out notice so fax machine users do not have to do extensive research to make an opt-out request.

+Facsimiles which the recipient never consented to must still include an opt-out notice which meets the regulations.
 The opt-out notice must be clear and conspicuous and must include a domestic telephone number and a facsimile machine number to allow the fax recipient to transmit a stop sending faxes and, furthermore, this notice must also include at least one cost-free mechanism for transmitting an opt-out request.
 Third Reconsideration Order, Para 24 (Apr.
 6, 2006).
 Such “cost free mechanisms” include a website address, email address, toll-free telephone number, or toll-free telephone number.
 Third Reconsideration Order, Para 28 (Apr.
 6, 2006).
 The fax sender’s local telephone number is also “cost free” if the fax recipients would not incur long distance or other charges.
 The fax sender has thirty (30) days to stop sending advertising faxes.
 Third Reconsideration Order, Para 31 (Apr.
 6, 2006).

 HOW DO I OPT-OUT OF RECEIVING JUNK FAXES?